EHBaozi/LatexSVG.jl/docs/src/man/usage.md

 """
 ```

-The `Lsvg"..."` string macro is functionally equivalent to `latexsvg`.
-It comes with 2 features: you don't need to escape special LaTeX characters (similar to the `raw"..."` string macro), and you can interpolate variables into it with `%$` (see the api reference of [`@Lsvg_str`](@ref) for details.)

-If you are in an environment that cannot display SVG/HTML natively, such as the Julia REPL, this is what you'll see:
+The output of `latexsvg` and `Lsvg"..."` is not just a string of SVG code; it is a [`LaTeXSVG`](@ref) object that contains the SVG as well as your LaTeX input and the preamble for record-keeping (You can customize the preamble; see the section [Customizing the preamble](@ref).)
+Thus, if you are in an environment that cannot display SVG/HTML natively, such as the Julia REPL, this is what you'll see:

 ```@repl 1
 svg_output = latexsvg(raw"""